 The specific criteria for selection into our peer group are set annually by the Compensation Committee.
 When our peer group is reviewed each year, companies may be removed for failure to meet the selection criteria, or new companies may be added as necessary to ensure a significant sample size of companies.
 In selecting a peer group, the Compensation Committee considers companies that, in its view, compete with us for talent and have financial or other organizational metrics generally similar to ours.
-Accordingly, our peer group includes a blend of businesses classified providing as electronic equipment. instruments components. or communications equipment, electronic or manufacturing services.
+Accordingly, our peer group includes a blend of businesses classified as providing electronic equipment, instruments or components, communications equipment, or electronic manufacturing services.